 Get exclusive member benefits & effect social change.
 Join Today

-Nabothian cysts are filled with mucus, which is secreted by the cervical glands.
-Sometimes, the tiny bumps are also called cervical cysts, mucinous retention cysts, or epithelial cysts.
+Nabothian cysts are filled with mucus that is secreted by the cervical glands.
+Sometimes the tiny bumps are called cervical cysts, mucinous retention cysts, or epithelial cysts.

 Your doctor can also use a colposcopy to make an accurate diagnosis.
 This involves magnifying the area to distinguish nabothian cysts from other types of bumps.

-It’s important that your doctor can perform a complete examination of the cervix during routine visits.
+It’s important that your doctor perform a complete examination of the cervix during routine visits.
 These examinations can ensure your reproductive health and help your doctor identify problems with your cervix early.

 Nabothian cysts that need treatment can be removed through an excision or through a process called "electrocautery ablation."
 During an excision, your doctor uses a scalpel or blade to remove the growth.

-Written by: Erica Roth, Valencia Higuera, and Tim Jewell
+Written by: Erica Roth, Valencia Higuera, and Tim Jewellon: Aug 22, 2017

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.